Kondratiev wave: Modern modifications of Kondratiev theory

-Inequity appears to be the most obvious driver of Kondratiev waves, and yet some researches have presented a technological and credit cycle explanation as well.

 There are several modern timing versions of the cycle although most are based on either of two causes: one on technology and the other on the credit cycle.

 Additionally, there are several versions of the technological cycles and they are best interpreted using diffusion curves of leading industries.
 For example, railways only started in the 1830s, with steady growth for the next 45 years.
 It was after Bessemer steel was introduced that railroads had their highest growth rates.
 However, this period is usually labeled the age of steel.
 Measured by value added, the leading industry in the U.S. from 1880 to 1920 was machinery, followed by iron and steel.

 Any influence of technology during the cycle that began in the Industrial Revolution pertains mainly to England.
 The U.S. was a commodity producer and was more influenced by agricultural commodity prices.
 There was a commodity price cycle based on increasing consumption causing tight supplies and rising prices.
 That allowed new land to the west to be purchased and after four or five years to be cleared and be in production, driving down prices and causing a depression as in 1819 and 1839.
 By the 1850s, the U.S. was becoming industrialized.

 The technological cycles can be labeled as follows: